FIXTradingCommunity/fixatdl-specification/v1-2/02Concepts.md

 This listing describes a parameter named "SampleRate" which can optionally be populated in tag 28000 of an order message.
 The attributes "minValue" and "maxValue" describe the minimum and maximum values that the recipient of an order message is expecting.
-Orders with SampleRate values outside that range may be rejected.
+Orders with "SampleRate" values outside that range may be rejected.
 The attribute "xsi:type" describes the parameter's type which must be one of the datatypes specified by the FIX Protocol.
 FIXatdl&reg; provides enumeration values for